 SCUM pulls you from the post-apocalyptic Chernarus, and pits you up against other prisoners in a Hunger Games-esque fight for entertainment.
 The game takes place over a massive 225 square km map.

 If you ever wanted clear progression in DayZ, this is also where SCUM shines.
-It features a full levelling system, including experience points and skills to learn!
+It features a full leveling system, including experience points and skills to learn.

 Honorable Mention: ARMA 3 (and Reforger)